Jordan EJ11: Season results

 A major aerodynamic upgrade came for the next Grand Prix in Hungary.
 A large amount of time and money had been used on the first upgrade of the season.
 Jean Alesi also joined the team in a surprise move after leaving the Prost team (Frentzen, ironically, would take his vacated seat for the balance of the season).
 Trulli started fifth, but gradually fell back and retired outside of the points after holding up a huge queue of cars early on.
 Alesi had a steady drive to a mere tenth after a poor qualifying performance and equally poor start.
 The team were now despairing, as the upgrade had made no difference to the car's performance, and the team were now sixth in the championship, behind BAR and Sauber, despite having the potentially faster car.

 Spa produced some reward for the team, with Alesi scoring a point for sixth in a chaotic race.
 However, this was achieved at the expense of Trulli, who retired from fifth place when his engine failed with only a few laps to go.

 Trulli had his fifth successive retirement at Monza after he was taken out at the first turn by Jenson Button's late-braking Benetton.
 It was another waste of a strong top six qualifying effort.
 Alesi finished a distant eighth, behind Villeneuve's BAR and Kimi Räikkönen's Sauber.

 Things came good again at the penultimate round of the championship, held in the USA.
 Trulli finished fourth, with Alesi finishing his 200th Grand Prix in seventh.
 However, Jarno was disqualified from the results after a technical infringement was found on his car.
 However, in an appeal held after the season had finished the team won the case and had Trulli's result reinstated.
 This was a crucial victory off the track, as it raised the team back up to fifth in the Constructors' Championship, and back ahead of BAR.

 The final race at Suzuka saw the team's final effort to score the three points it needed to finish 4th in the Constructors' Championship, ahead of Sauber.
 It was also Alesi's final race, and an opportunity to achieve a 100% finishing record through the season.
 Alesi topped the timesheets in Friday Free Practice, but retired from the race after colliding with Räikkönen.
-Trulli was not on the pace, driving to a pointless eighth position.
+Trulli was not on the pace, driving to a pointless eighth position in what would be his last race for the team.